ranibasna/Reproducible-research-with-R-/docs/index.md

 ## Install before the lab session:

-Pleas install Conda and Git by following the directions presented in the their pages.
+Pleas install Conda and Git by following the directions presented in their pages.